Mold Testing – Air Quality Lab Interpretation

 Most experts, including the EPA and California Department of Public Health, suggest only testing under very specific conditions.
 In general, a moisture and mold inspection by a qualified professional is far more useful in determining if a mold problem exists.
 However, there are some circumstances that warrant additional air quality testing.
 The most commonly referred to guidance for how to perform mold inspections and when/how to test for mold is the AIHA “Green Book,” Recognition, Evaluation and Control of Indoor Mold.

-1) Determining scope of contamination.
+1) Determining the scope of contamination.

-2) Determine type of contamination.
+2) Determine the type of contamination.